Api Reference

 6. Add query params: Document query parameters

-7. Add path params: Document dynamic route segments
+7. Add path params: Document dynamic path segments

 Example: